thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Open "All" device group.'
     2:
         image: /images/edge/use-cases/data-filtering/copy-access-token-item-3.png
-        title: 'Click on the <b>Vehicle monitoring system</b> device row in the table to open device details.'
+        title: 'Click on the <b>In-vehicle monitoring system</b> device row in the table to open device details.'
     3:
         image: /images/edge/use-cases/data-filtering/copy-access-token-item-4.png
         title: 'Click "Copy access token".
 Token will be copied to your clipboard.
 Save it to a safe place.'